p0t4t0sandwich/ServerPanelManager/README.md

 ### Bugs

 - [ ] Program doesn't time out if it can't connect to the AMP API -- is this a problem with ampapi-java? -- If so, then I'll have to fix it there
+- [ ] Another instance of this problem: occurs when the instance is offline, replicates the above behavior just at an instance level

 ### General